franciscoengenheiro/concurrent-problem-sets/README.md

 block,
-which is sensitive to coroutine cancellation, so that the coroutine can be suspended until the asynchronous I/O operation is completed, and then explicitly resumed, inside the callback, with its result or with the exception that eventually occurred.
+which is sensitive to coroutine cancellation, so that the coroutine can be suspended until the asynchronous I/O operation is completed, and then explicitly resume inside the callback, with its result or exception that eventually occurred.

 ### Public interface